nvidia-holoscan/holoscan-sdk/examples/ping_simple_async_buffer/README.md

 threads.
 Roughly, the receiver is set to receive 2 messages for every message being emitted by the transmitter because of their respective sleep durations.

+## Data Flow Tracking

+The application is also configured to enable data flow tracking and prints out the data flow tracking results at the end of the application run.
+The application shows two paths: `tx->rx` and `tx_old->rx`, where `tx_old` represents that `rx` received an old message from `tx`.
+However, `tx_old` and `tx` represent the same operator in the application.
+Please refer to the documentation for Data Flow Tracking for more details.

 ## C++ Run instructions

 * **using deb package install or NGC container**: